Last updated on September 18, 2020 at 09:00 am

 Cars and deer can be a very dangerous combination – and oftentimes an unexpected one.
 While most drivers know to be aware of deer all year round, these animals are typically more active beginning in October.
-Plymouth Rock Assurance has information to help drivers remain vigilant behind the wheel and important driving tips to avoid deer.
+Plymouth Rock Assurance has information to help drivers remain vigilant behind the wheel to help them avoid deer on the road.

 Drivers can expect to see an increase in deer movement when the white-tailed deer mating and migration period begins in October.
 This increased activity will typically run through December.

 It’s not uncommon for male deer, or bucks, to weigh in the ballpark of 200 pounds, while females, or does, typically weigh about 155 pounds.
 Colliding with an animal of that size at even moderate speeds can do serious damage to your car and could prove fatal for both the animal and the driver.
-The Insurance Institute for Highway Safety noted that deer-vehicle collisions in the U.S. cause about 200 fatalities annually.
+The Insurance Institute for Highway Safety noted that animal-vehicle collisions in the U.S. cause close to 200 fatalities annually.